tasinzulkernain/business_school_project/aliaksei_f_folder/OnePager.md

 Game developers working with Apple App Store often use built-in analytics to monitor in-game sales.
 While these tools offer convenient summaries, they have limitations in precision and customization.
 For those looking to gain more control and insight, working with raw transaction data provides a valuable alternative.

-App Store connect allows developers to download raw transaction-level reports in TXT format.
+App Store Connect allows developers to download raw transaction-level reports in TXT format.
 However, these files are hard to work with.
 Each report may contain thousands of entries, lacks a structured format, and includes extraneous header and footer information.
 Additionally, transactions come in various currencies, making financial aggregation impossible without conversion.
 The primary goal is to process this data into structured summaries that are accurate and insightful.

 ## Data Analysis Process